EscapeBench: Towards Advancing Creative Intelligence of Language Model Agents: Introduction

 To bridge this gap, we introduce \textbf{EscapeBench}, a benchmark that evaluates LM's creative reasoning using scenarios inspired by \textit{room escape} games.
-These scenarios test whether a model can escape a room through trial and error by solving unconventional puzzles that require ``thinking outside the box'' skills including creative observation, innovative tool use, and strategic problem-solving.
+These scenarios challenge conventional thinking through unusual settings and require ``thinking outside the box'' skills including creative tool use and strategic problem-solving.
 As shown in \Cref{fig:intro}, a wooden stick, typically used for walking or poking, has to be repurposed to pry open a lid due to its hard texture.
 This demands agents to perform adaptive reasoning under customized constraints.
-Overall, our benchmark sets itself apart through several distinctive features: \begin{itemize}[topsep=2pt, partopsep=-5pt, leftmargin=8pt, itemsep=-4.5pt] \item \textbf{Creative Tool Use}: The tools at hand might be repurposed for creative use in order to solve the puzzle.
+Overall, our benchmark has several distinctive features: \begin{itemize}[topsep=2pt, partopsep=-3pt, leftmargin=8pt, itemsep=-3pt] \item \textbf{Creative Tool Use}: The tools at hand might be repurposed for creative use in order to solve the puzzle.
 These innovative ways of tool use are uncommon in the LM agent's existing parametric knowledge, requiring it to reason creatively and adapt its observation into customized scenarios. \item \textbf{Uncertain Goal Pathways}: While the final goal of each game is escaping from the room, the pathways to achieving it cannot be explicitly foreseen.
 An agent cannot devise precise, long-range plans initially and must rely on trial and error to discover viable strategies. \item \textbf{Super-Long Reasoning Chain}: Each scenario requires even an omniscient agent to perform over 100 steps, with at least 40 bottleneck actions required to achieve the goal.
 A human player may take up to an hour to complete one game. \end{itemize}

-We benchmarked multiple open- and closed-source models within the BaseAgent framework, which incorporates working memory and Chain-of-Thought reasoning~\citep{wei2022chain}, by objectively evaluating their performance based on the total steps and hints used to complete each game.
+We benchmarked multiple models within the BaseAgent framework, which incorporates working memory and Chain-of-Thought reasoning~\citep{wei2022chain}.
 Our results show that even the best models struggle to complete the easiest game setting without hints, often requiring up to ten times the optimal steps and falling far behind human performance.
-These findings highlight how models tend to be constrained by conventional thinking patterns, struggling to break free from them and show creativity.
+These findings highlight how models tend to be constrained by conventional thinking patterns, struggling to break free and show creativity.